-A giant, reptilian monster surfaces, leaving destruction in its wake.
-To stop the monster (and its babies), an earthworm scientist, his reporter ex-girlfriend, and other unlikely heroes team up to save their city.
+A giant, reptilian monster surfaces, leaving destruction in its wake as it strides into New York City.
+To stop it, an earthworm scientist, his reporter ex-girlfriend, and other unlikely heroes team up to save their city.

 24 of 43 people found this review helpful.

 Was this review helpful to you?